All Episodes

 That's Beyonce.

-She was introduced by CNN, Brooke Baldwin walking out news conference New Orleans.
+She was introduced by CNN, Brooke Baldwin, walking out news conference, New Orleans.

-This is CNN and not TMZ.
+This is CNN, not TMZ.

-Here's Wolf Blitzer, equally breathless at Obama's last press conference.
+Here's Wolf Blitzer, equally breathless, at Obama's last press conference.

-The President of the United States will walk out towards the podium over there.
+The president of the United States will walk out towards the podium over there.

 Here comes the president right now.